dappledger/AnnChain/README.md

 2. Dynamically changing ValidatorSet of ConsensusState

 3. Two kinds of transactions, normal and special, are totally isolated.
-Special tx will only be processed by plugins.
+Special tx will only be processed by plugins by default.

 4. Angine plugins

+5. Node joining will automatically download genesisfile from the first seed listed in config file

 <a id="org5e86273"></a>